kacperpap/todo-web-app/README.md

 The application allows user login and registration using `JWT` tokens for authorization and authentication.
 This ensures the statelessness of the application, in line with the principles of `RestAPI`.
 The application has a `Single Page Application` (SPA) architecture.
 It allows adding, deleting, and editing task groups and individual tasks in the main application window.

+Moreover docker scripts enable to simply conteinarize application and use it in development environment.

 ## Used main technologies

 - <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/typescript/typescript-original.svg" alt="typescript" width="40" height="40" /> [TypeScript](https://www.typescriptlang.org/)